Bryanmontas718/osticket-prereqs/README.md

 <a href="https://imgur.com/Mq939fY"><img src="https://i.imgur.com/Mq939fY.jpg" title="source: imgur.com" /></a>
 </p>
 <p>
-Now that you have created the VM you will need to enable IIS.
-Access the control panel then select uninstall a program.
-Select "Turn windows features on or off" which is located to the left.
-A list will appear and from there you will enable Internet Information Services.
+Having successfully created the virtual machine, the next step involves enabling Internet Information Services (IIS).
+Navigate to the Control Panel, then choose "Uninstall a program."
+On the left-hand side, select "Turn Windows features on or off."
+A list will be displayed, and within that list, activate Internet Information Services (IIS).
 </p>
 <br />